Frequently Asked Questions (FAQ)

-We provide our partnership services through Maker Gen, a product of Maker Studios.
-If you apply for partnership through Social Blade and are approved, you become an official Social Blade partner in addition to being a Maker Studios partner.
-Partnering through our website gives you access to everything that Maker provides, in addition to an added level of support and access to many other great resources.
+We provide our partnership services with the help of Broadband TV.
+If you apply for partnership through Social Blade and are approved, you become an official Social Blade partner in addition to being a BBTV partner.
+Partnering through our website gives you access to everything that BBTV provides, in addition to an added level of support and access to many other great resources.

 - The partnering process varies based on many factors.
-To receive an initial response, it can take up to a week.
+To receive an initial response, it usually takes about 24 excluding weekends and holidays.

 - The staff look through your videos to ensure that you do not have any copyright strikes or any offensive material.

-- After the approval, the CMS team then starts to move your channel over to Maker Studios.
-This process can take 10-14 days.
+- After the approval, the CMS team then starts to move your channel over to the Social Blade Network.
+This process can take 1-3 days.